 Rewards are the realm of Monkey Brain.
 When Monkey Brain gets a reward, then Monkey Brain tells you to be happy.
 That’s all well and good, but, according to Dr. Richard Ryan, happiness is not enough for you to be a fulfilled, vital, and healthy person.
 It’s not that happiness is bad – it’s not – but happiness driven by rewards is not enough for you to have a rewarding (no pun intended) life.

 Ryan explains in the Self-Determination Theory (SDT) that we all have a universal need for other types of fulfillment beyond the happiness that we get when we get a reward.
 There are three main human needs which we have to also address in order to have a full and rich life:

-Competence.
+- Competence.
 We also want to know that we can do something good and make a contribution to the world due to our own skills and abilities.
-When we’re good at something, then we get an intrinsic satisfaction from our work and being able to look back at a job well done.
+When we’re good at something, then we get intrinsic satisfaction from our work and being able to look back at a job well done.

 When you satisfy all three of these needs, then you have achieved what is known as eudaimonia, or full functioning and the state of being healthy, happy, and harmonious.
 Notice, you’re happy when you’ve achieved eudaimonia, and you get a whole lot of other goodness thrown in for free!

 Why do we treat fulfilling our needs differently from happiness?

 This is where the battle between Monkey Brain and your rational self comes most fully into play.
 As UCLA’s Dr. Kou Murayama and others show, the sectors of your brain which function when you are performing a task which has its own intrinsic value – addressing needs and helping reach eudaimonia – are completely different than the section which lights up when you receive a reward, and, furthermore, it lowers the activity in the other parts of the brain.